BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 His relentless work ethic was evident in his publications, which numbered more than 1,600 scientific articles and 39 books.

 His 1936 Nature paper introduced the concept of biological stress to modern medicine.
+Additional major publications include:

 The Stress of Life (1956, revised ed.
 1976): His seminal work, written for both professionals and the general public, explaining the concept of stress.